 Gluten-Free Restaurants You Have to Try in Alaska

-This is my guide to the best gluten-free friendly restaurants I tried while road-tripping through Alaska in 2021.
+This is my guide to the best gluten-free friendly restaurants I tried while road-tripping through Alaska.

 Just remember, my celiac isn’t your celiac or gluten-free journey (or anyone else’s).
 Some of the things I’m comfortable with, you may not be, and you may have a different experience with the restaurants than I did.
 I hope you do because I had a great experience!
 But, you do you, no judgment and no pressure.
 I hope to shed some insight to make your planning easier.